awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/choosing-your-streaming-output-groups.md

 | Microsoft devices | Microsoft Smooth Streaming |

 **Note**
-AWS Elemental MediaConvert bills per minute of transcoded output time, not per job\.
+MediaConvert bills per minute of transcoded output time, not per job\.
 Therefore, when you add output groups to a job, it becomes more expensive\.
 For example, a job with an Apple HLS package and a DASH ISO package costs twice as much as a job with only one of those packages, assuming the transcoding settings are the same\.

 **To determine which output groups you need**